-ART 1134 (2) Life Drawing Studio
+Life Drawing Studio

 This class is for those who want to explore personal approaches to figure study in a stimulating informal setting.
 Motivated models will provide creative poses ranging from two minutes to 20 minutes.
 Individual critique will be available and group discussions will be encouraged.
-Students at all levels are welcome.